 Personal, health and social education

 At Amesbury CE Primary School we believe that PSHE should enable children to become healthier, more independent and more responsible members of society.
 We encourage our pupils to play a positive role in contributing to the life of the school, the church and the wider community.
 This enables the children to develop their own self-worth.
-We ensure that the children experience the process of democracy through participation in the school council, through their work with the Charity Committee and via participation as Wellbeing Warriors, a member of our Eco Committee or via our well- established ambassador roles .
+We ensure that the children experience the process of democracy through participation in the school council, through their work with local charities or via our well- established ambassador roles .
 Children are taught about their rights and responsibilities.
 They learn to appreciate what it means to be a positive member of a diverse and multicultural society.
 Alongside everything we do, we continually embed our values of: kindness, dignity and endurance into the teaching of PSHE.

 - Develop the knowledge and skills to enable them to become confident, healthy individuals